alexyvanot/nano-pong/README.md

 >
 > #### **3.
 Plug the Arduino Nano to your computer**
 >
-> Then upload on it the code.
+> Then upload on it the code then show its console.
 - <details>
-To upload on the arduino, press this button:
   ![Image](/resources/images/read_me/import.png "Init")
-To show the console of the arduino, press this button:
   ![Image](/resources/images/read_me/serial_monitor.png "Pick")
 </details>